s3anAK/recreation-gov-availability/README.md

  - Run the following commands in the terminal:
 ```
 chmod +x setup.sh
-./setup.sh
+./setup.sh API_KEY
 ```
+where `API_KEY` is your recreation.gov api key.
+This can be obtained from ridb.recreation.gov.

-This will install all the necessary libaries and environments for the program.
+These commands will install all the necessary libaries and environments for the program.
 Assuming this runs sans errors, you are ready to go.
 ## Usage
  - To run the program, run `./permit.sh` from whichever directory you installed the program to.
 	 - There will be no output to the console when the program is run.
 If your desired permits are available, you will receive an email notifying you of this.